NwCoder21/Linux-Sandbox/Deleting, Moving and Copying Files/moving_Files.md

-# How to Move Files and Directories
+# How to Move Files

 # `mv`